thebadcoder96/Eminem_Reddit_BOT/Readme.md

 # Eminem Reddit Bot

-This is a reddit bot that will search for any Eminem song or album and give you the link and statistics for a song pulled from Spotify API as the reply message.
+This is a reddit bot that will search for any Eminem song or album and give you the link and some statistics for a song pulled from the Spotify API and Youtube Data API v3 as the reply message.

 ### How to use
 Simply comment '!song' or '!album' followed by the song or album you would like to search anywhere on reddit.
 For example: